Understanding North Carolina DWI Laws

 DWI laws in North Carolina are some of the strictest in the country.
-The North Carolina Department of Transportation's "Booze it and lose it" campaign has contributed to the no tolerance attitudes held by law enforcement.
-If you have been charged with a DWI in North Carolina, it's extremely important that you contact a drunk driving defense attorney right away.
+The North Carolina Department of Transportation’s “Booze It & Lose It” campaign has contributed to the no-tolerance attitudes held by law enforcement.
+If you have been charged with a DWI in North Carolina, it’s extremely important that you contact a drunk driving defense attorney right away.

 North Carolina Drunk Driving Laws

-- Punishment for first conviction: Mandatory license revocation for one year and a fine of up to $2,000, anywhere from 24 hours to 24 months of imprisonment, 24 hours of community service and 30 days without a limited driving privilege.
+- Punishment for first conviction: There is a mandatory license revocation for one year and a fine of up to $2,000, anywhere from 24 hours to 24 months of imprisonment, 24 hours of community service and 30 days without a limited driving privilege.

-- Punishment for second conviction: Mandatory license revocation for four years, if the conviction is within three years of the first offense.
+- Punishment for second conviction: There is a mandatory license revocation for four years, if the conviction is within three years of the first offense.

-- Punishment for third conviction: Mandatory permanent driver's license revocation if either of the prior convictions occurred within the past five years, a $2,000 fine, and anywhere from 14 days to 24 months of imprisonment.
+- Punishment for third conviction: There is a mandatory permanent driver’s license revocation if either of the prior convictions occurred within the past five years, a $2,000 fine, and anywhere from 14 days to 24 months of imprisonment.

 - Punishment for fourth conviction: This is considered a felony if the three prior convictions occurred within the past seven years.
 The result is mandatory permanent driver’s license revocation, one to three years of imprisonment and a fine.